 What is herpangina in children?

 Herpangina is a sudden viral illness in children.
 It causes small blisterlike bumps or sores (ulcers) in the mouth.
 They are often in the back of the throat or the roof of the mouth.

-Herpangina is often seen in children between the ages 3 and 10.
-It is seen most often in the summer and fall.
+Herpangina is often seen in babies and children younger than 10.
+It's seen most often in the summer and fall.
 But it can occur anytime of the year.

 What causes herpangina in a child?

 Herpangina is caused by a virus.
 The most common viruses that cause it are:

 What are the symptoms of herpangina in a child?